 Embedded insurance has a growing market presence with new players and through partnerships between insurers and other industries, including GM, Ford, Tesla, SoFi, Petco, Outdoorsy, Airbnb, Uber, Intuit, Zipcar and its adoption continues to accelerate.
 It is estimated that for P&C, embedded insurance could account for over $700 billion in premiums by 2030, or 25% of the total market worldwide.
 If we include aspects of life and health coverage, embedded insurance could create over $3 trillion in market value for those who enable it.[i]

 As noted by a venture capitalist: “Google, Microsoft, Amazon, Wal-Mart, and Tesla in insurance.
 Toothbrushes that help underwrite dental products.
 Individual and family health programs that are sponsored and subsidized by insurers.
 Hearing about and buying policies through the apps and people we engage with the most.
-All of these and other facets of embedded insurance reflect an ocean of new innovation and excitement in the industry.
+All of these and other facets of embedded insurance reflect an ocean of new insurance innovation and excitement in the industry.
 Ultimately, if we believe that more options are better, leading to quality policies at lower prices rather than coverage we don’t need, embedded insurance will drive the most important change to how we feel about and deal with insurance.”[ii]

 The real value of embedded insurance … is a sustainable business model, where instead of perpetually fighting for prospects and leads, we are perpetually making insurance easier and more appealing to buy.
 Imagine the market reach and optimized business model that can challenge the status quo.